kevinzhow/readerlibdemo/README.md

 ## Run Gradle Task

-Make sure all your gralde tasks were builded.
+Make sure all your gralde tasks were built.

 run `publishAllPublicationsToGitHubRepository` task to generate all files to the `github_publish` folder